Welcome to Audax K.C.!

 Regional links of interest & history:

 The Kansas City, Lawrence, Topeka, and Flint Hills regions of Kansas are rich in history and full of hidden treasures.
-Below is a list of points along the route (as-of December 2024), each linked to an interesting history video from YouTube by "Travel With A Wise Guy", a Wichita, KS. resident and history buff - enjoy!
+Below is a list of points along the route, each linked to an interesting history video from YouTube by "Travel With A Wise Guy", a Wichita, KS. resident and history buff - enjoy!

 At this writing, Controls and towns along the route include: